DianGram/FSND_capstone/backend/README.md

 $ source setup.sh
 $ flask run
 ```
 This will activate the virtual environment, set the necessary environment variables and start the flask server.
+ In your browser, navigate to http://localhost:5000

 ## Testing